MicroShed/boost/boost-gradle/README.md

 | boostPackage     | Packages the application and server.             |
 | boostDockerBuild | Creates a Docker file and image for the project. |
 | boostDockerPush  | Pushes Docker image to a Docker repository.      |

+### Spring Boot 1.5 Gradle plugin issues

+If you are building a project that uses the Spring Boot 1.5 Gradle plugin you must use a Gradle version lower than Gradle 5.0.
+The Spring Boot 1.5 Gradle plugin will not be updated to support Gradle 5.0 and up.